stealthwhizz/HarvestHope/README.md

 Harvest Hope is an immersive farming simulation that combines engaging gameplay with real-world agricultural education.
 Players experience the complexities of Indian farming while learning about crop cycles, financial management, and government support systems.

-This project demonstrates advanced AI integration, modern web development practices, and educational gaming concepts - perfect for the AWS-sponsored Kiro weekly challenge.
+This project demonstrates advanced AI integration, modern web development practices, and educational gaming concepts - perfect for the Kiro weekly challenge.

 ## ✨ Key Features